7abushahla/Muharaf-Writer-Identification/README.md

 ### Step 2: Label Verification

-We merged the newly labeled data with the previously labeled portion (`writer_filled.csv`), creating a consolidated CSV file (`writer_merged.csv`).
+We merged the newly labeled data with the previously labeled portion, creating a consolidated CSV file (`writer_filled.csv`).
+This was facilitated by the `manual_labeling/fuzzy_matching.py` Python script, which automates fuzzy string matching to identify and resolve duplicate writer names.
+Using the Levenshtein distance method, the script dynamically adjusts thresholds (85%-95%) and flags potential matches for manual review.
 During this process, we:

 1. Standardized writer names by aligning transliterations and formatting.
 2. Employed **fuzzy string matching** (using `fuzzywuzzy`) to identify and resolve potential duplicate writer names.